smartarch/extremexp-llm/patterns.md

 ### Are tasks in correct order? (with conditional flow)

+Rationale: Can the LLM notice that tasks are in incorrect order (not corresponding to the control flow)?

 Same as [Are tasks in correct order? (without conditional flow)](#are-tasks-in-correct-order-without-conditional-flow), but some of the control flow links are conditional.

 ### Are all tasks in correct order? (with conditional flow)

+Rationale: Can the LLM notice that tasks are in incorrect order (not corresponding to the control flow)?

 Same as [Are all tasks in correct order? (without conditional flow)](#are-all-tasks-in-correct-order-without-conditional-flow), but some of the control flow links are conditional.